0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public-note-txs.md

 !!! important "Prerequisite steps"
     - You should have already followed all previous sections.
-    - You should have *not* reset the state of your local client.
+    - You should *not* have reset the state of your local client.

 ## Create a second client

 !!! tip
-      Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.
+      - Remember to use the [Miden client documentation](https://docs.polygon.technology/miden/miden-client/cli-reference/) for clarifications.

-This is an alternative to the private offchain P2P transactions article.
-For this tutorial, we will utilize two different clients to simulate two different remote users who don't share local state.
-To do this, we can have two terminals with their own state (using their own `miden-client.toml`).
-One terminal can run the client from the previous article, and a new terminal can run a new client.
+      - This is an alternative to the private off-chain P2P transactions article.

+We are going to use two clients to simulate two different remote users who do not share local state.
+We use two terminals with their own state (i.e. using their own `miden-client.toml`) to do this.

+One terminal runs the client from the [off-chain steps](p2p-private-offchain-txs.md) in the previous document while another terminal runs a new client.

+1. Make sure your terminal from the previous section is open.

-1. On the new client, let's create a new basic account:
+2. Open a new terminal and create a basic account:

       ```shell
       miden-client account new basic-immutable
       ```

-2. List and view the accounts with the following command:
+3. List and view the accounts with the following command:

       ```shell
       miden-client account -l